nasanos/SummNewsForTUI/README.md

 *View of the summarized article*

 ## Methodology
-The engine behind the summarizing -- the SummNews core -- makes its summaries based on the frequency of words within an article.
-The more frequently a word occurs in an article, the more it's weighted.
-Sentences with more of these words score higher, and the highest scores determine what sentences from the original article will make up the summary.
+The engine behind SummNews makes its summaries based on the frequency of words within an article.
+The more frequently a word occurs in an article, the more it gets weighted.
+Sentences are then scored based on the weight of the words each sentence contains — the higher the total weights, the higher the scores.
+The sentences with the highest scores get selected to make up the summary.

-It's a relatively simple weighting method, but my experiments with summarizing news articles found this approach to bring the most consistency and effectiveness for sentence-selection summary.

-If you're interested in novel summarization -- that is, summaries that introduce or consist entirely of sentences not present in the original article -- major strides are being made with Deep Learning, specifically in the use of neural networks.
+While the weighting method is relatively simple, my experiments showed it to make clear and consistent sentence-selection summaries of news articles.
+For those more interested in novel summarization — that is, summaries that introduce or consist entirely of sentences not present in the original article — I encourage you to investigate the amazing strides are being made with deep learning neural networks to that end.

 ## Suggestions for Further Reading
-For a summary of text summarization techniques, I recommend the following -- though note that it does not include significant coverage of neural networks for summarization: ["A Survey of Text Summarization Techniques" by Ani Nenkova](https://www.cs.bgu.ac.il/~elhadad/nlp16/nenkova-mckeown.pdf)
+For a summary of text summarization techniques, I recommend the following; note, however, that this article does not give significant coverage to neural networks' capabilities: ["A Survey of Text Summarization Techniques" by Ani Nenkova](https://www.cs.bgu.ac.il/~elhadad/nlp16/nenkova-mckeown.pdf)

-For those interested in further reading, especially on neural networks in text summarization, check out the [Publications listing on Stanford's NLP site](https://nlp.stanford.edu/pubs/).
+For those wanting even more, and especially for those interested in neural network–based Natureal Language Processing, check out the [Publications listing on Stanford's NLP site](https://nlp.stanford.edu/pubs/).